-All reports must be produced in accordance with Defra templates for publications4.
+All deliverables are to be submitted in draft to Defra and the Environment Agency for review and comment, prior to approval.
+All reports must be produced in accordance with Defra templates for publications11.
 Reports should be submitted in electronic form in MS Word format (in draft), PDF documents (once finalised), MS Excel spreadsheets and MS PowerPoint presentations.